sagecontinuum/sage/platforms/partner-pricelist.md

 Sage Blade: \$6,500 \* 10 = \$65,000

-Beehive Cloud Service: \$10,900 \* 20 = \$218,000
+Beehive Cloud Service: \$21,800 \* 20 = \$463,000

 Broadband Networking Data Plan for WSNs: \$480/yr \* 10 = \$4,800

-So the total for the first year would be: \$511,800 (equipment plus Beehive and broadband).
+So the total for the first year would be: \$756,800 (equipment plus Beehive and broadband).

-Additional years would be \$218,000 (Beehive and broadband cost)
+Additional years would be \$468,800 (Beehive and broadband cost)

-For a 3 year NSF grant, the total charged to the project for a 20 node deployment with Sage nodes and the sensors described above: \$837,400.
+For a 3 year project, the total for a 20 node deployment with Sage nodes and the sensors described above: \$1,694,400.

 Not included in this worksheet of pricing: